tempImageZaggnz.gif

 She has been the President, Adlerian Counselling and Consulting Group, Inc. in Ottawa for 37 years, providing therapy and counselling to individuals, couples and families based on a holistic, cognitive-behavioural model of psychotherapy rooted in the theory and practice of Adlerian Psychology.
 As well she has designed, delivered and facilitated workshops, courses and keynote addresses nationally and internationally.

-Nanci Burns, M.S.W., RSW
+Eiman Sultan, M.S.W., RSW

-Social Worker and Therapist
+Social Worker and Therapist (English & Arabic)

-Martine Hubert, M.A., RP(Q)
+Martine Hubert, M.A., RP

 Martine offers individual and couple therapy in both English and French.
 She has a Bachelor’s Degree in Psychology from the University of Ottawa and a Master’s Degree from Saint Paul University in Counselling and Spirituality.
 Prior to becoming a therapist, Martine was an elementary school teacher for almost a decade.